 - Includes two NAIS Annual Conference registrations (not including travel), one weeklong summer institute (not including travel) and the yearlong mentorship and cohort program.

 All participants at NAIS member schools are welcome to participate in the fellowship program.
 NAIS has an institutional commitment to the principles of diversity.
 In that spirit, NAIS does not discriminate in violation of the law on the basis of race, religion, creed, color, sexual orientation, age, physical challenge, nation of origin, gender, or any other characteristic.

 How Can I Apply?

-Please follow this link to the application.
-In addition to the online application, you will be required to send in:
+In addition to the online application, you will be required to upload or send in:

-2) One letter from your current head of school indicating his or her full support of your participation in this program and his or her confirmation that you have declared that you aspire to be a head of school.
+- A letter from your current head of school indicating their full support of your fellowship participation and intent to be the head of a school

-3) One letter of recommendation from a peer in your current school (not a supervisor or student) who knows you well and to whom you relate on a regular basis.
+- A letter of recommendation from a peer in your current school who you engage regularly (not a supervisor or student)

 For more information please contact us at email@example.com